-Lord Parkinson, Minister for Arts, including Libraries
+Lord Parkinson of Whitley Bay Minister for Arts and Heritage

 About the Department for Digital, Culture, Media & Sport (DCMS)

 DCMS helps to drive growth and enrich lives.
 DCMS sponsors a number of non-departmental public bodies to help deliver national priorities relating to digital, culture, media and sport.
 It has responsibility to oversee and promote the improvement of local government's provision of public library services in England.